amcali/project-online-order/README.md

 - Payment History - Upon successful payment, the user will view their paid transactions on this page.
 - Logout - This page enables logged in users to log out of their account.

-For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 ### Features Left to Implement
 - Reset password - This is to enable registered users to reset their password in the event they may have forgotten it, or wish to amend it.